Rpetz13/fetch-api-nextJs/README.md

 <br />

 ## About This Project
-<div>This Project is about how to CRUD data from API using Next JS.</div>
+<div>This project is a simple CRUD app with Next JS.
+This is still basic implementation Next JS.</div>

 <br/>